-In addition, the Group's aim is to be a sector leader by reference to the quality of its earnings, the profitable growth it delivers and its performance against its own stringent safety and environment management standards.
+In addition, the Group's aim is to be a sector leader by To meet these objectives, the Group's strategy includes: reference to the quality of its earnings, the profitable growth it delivers and its performance against its own stringent safety (i) maximising the performance of its existing power generation and environment management standards. assets; (ii) reducing its cost of capital and paying dividends; (iii) pursuing responsible growth; and (iv) delivering accretive growth projects within its areas of expertise.